knowsuchagency/promptic/README.md

 # location='San Francisco' temperature=16.0 units='Celsius'
 ```

-Alternatively, you can use JSON Schema dictionaries for more fine-grained validation control:
+Alternatively, you can use JSON Schema dictionaries for more low-level validation:

 ```python
 from promptic import llm